 Mail Merge in Word

-These steps are provided as a courtesy.
+These steps are provided as a courtesy as an alternative to Patient Letters.
 Open Dental support technicians do not assist with Microsoft Mail Merges.

 If you use Word and you need to do a mail merge, you have some different choices.
 For a single letter, see Letter Merge.
 But if you are merging letters for multiple patients than you can either do a query and export the result, or you can link directly to the database.